 Small wonder the thought of people power scares the crap out of the ‘Rabid Right’.
 Which is why they sought to destroy it when they took on the miners in 1984.

-And why , even as we approach the 3rd decade of the 21st century, they persist with their campaign aimed at destroying people power.
+And why , even as we enter the 2nd decade of the 21st century, they persist with their campaign aimed at destroying people power.

-That collective action works can be seen in better pay and conditions for organised labour, as against those not so organised.
+That collective action works can be seen in better pay and conditions for workers better organized, as opposed to those not.

-Instead of seeking to bring organised labour down to their level, as the Tories would have it; those not so organised would do better to join the ranks of those that are, and demand better pay, terms and conditions for themselves.
+Instead of seeking to bring organized labor down to their level, as the Tories would have it; those not so organized would do better to join the ranks of those that are, and demand better pay, terms and conditions for themselves.

 Turning on their own is to fall for the Tories’ ‘divide and conquer’ strategy.